 6. If I’m happy with it, someone else will be as well

-Really?
-We hear this comment a lot and have to wonder if suddenly we’re living in a world of clones.
-Seriously however, buyers are increasingly design savvy due to the overwhelming popularity of HGTV and design magazines.
-Their expectations have risen and in order to capture their attention, a home really has to stand out from the crowd.
+Buyers are increasingly design savvy due to the overwhelming popularity of HGTV and design magazines.
+Their expectations have risen and in order to capture their attention, a home really has to be memorable and highly marketable.
 Not only does staging make the online photos better, but because so many buyers shop online first, staged homes generate much more interest, visits and exposure than homes which are featured “as is”.
 If a home looks as if it might need lots of TLC then the sellers have to realize that buyers will only make an offer if the listing price is low.

 7. I already de-cluttered so I don’t need staging

-While de-cluttering is a part of getting your home ready for sale, it is only one aspect of the process and isn’t staging.
-A lot of the home owners we do consultations for choose to do the de-cluttering themselves and then opt to hire Rooms in Bloom to add the final polish and “wow” factor to their homes.
+While de-cluttering is a part of getting your home ready for sale, it is only one aspect of the preparation process and is a separate step from staging.
+A lot of the home owners we do consultations for choose to do the de-cluttering themselves and then opt to hire Rooms in Bloom to add the final polish and WOW factor to their homes.
 Professional stagers see things that home owners don’t and they offer a neutral, third-party opinion on what needs editing in the home.
 From adding or removing furniture, maximizing a room’s layout is an integral part of the staging process.
 Too much furniture makes spaces appear small and cramped while too little furniture can make rooms seem awkward, cold and uninteresting.
 The right balance of furniture and accessories, arranged to highlight focal areas and minimize weaknesses in a room is an art.

 8. Home Staging is just a trend – it won’t affect how my home sells